 - What are the CDS roles for staff at participating institutions?

-- Primary Representative on an eligible EDUCAUSE member campus—Authorized by default to input survey data (Author), to view peer data for modules the institution has completed (Reviewer), and to assign CDS authorities (Manager).
-The EDUCAUSE primary representative or designated CDS manager must accept the Appropriate Use Policy (AUP) on behalf of the institution or system office before data entry can begin.
+- Primary Representative at an eligible institution or system office—Authorized by default to input survey data (Author), to view peer data for modules the institution has completed (Reviewer), and to assign CDS authorities (Manager).
+The EDUCAUSE primary representative or designated CDS manager must accept the Appropriate Use Policy (AUP) on behalf of the institution or system office before data entry or access can begin.

 - Manager—Authorized to assign CDS roles.
 The Primary Representative can delegate Manager responsibility to another staff member, who in turn can authorize Authors and Reviewers.
 The EDUCAUSE primary representative or designated CDS manager must accept the Appropriate Use Policy (AUP) on behalf of the institution or system office before data entry can begin.

 - Author—Authorized to input survey data for the specified module(s).
-The Primary Representative retains Author responsibility for any module not delegated to another Author.
+CDS Administrators retain Author responsibility for any module not delegated to another Author.

 - Reviewer—Authorized to view peer data for modules the institution has completed.
-The Primary Representative and Manager are automatically Reviewers.
+The Primary Representative and CDS Manager are automatically Reviewers.
 Authors do not automatically have Reviewer access.
 We encourage CDS Administrators to designate Authors as Reviewers, as well.